scalr-eap/ec2_instance/README.md

 # ec2_instance

+This is meant to be used with the Service Catalog.

 This will deploy an Ec2 instance from a completely variablized Terraform template with all of the inputs coming from inputs filled in by the Scalr serivce catalog and controlled by policy.

 **Prerequisites**